 Seriously, who wouldn’t love a juicy pork loin wrapped in bacon?

-A couple weeks ago I told you how often we cook pork loin around here when I shared my Sweet & Smoky Green Chile Soup with ya’.
+A couple weeks ago I told you how often we cook pork loin around here.
 Which is a lot, just in case you didn’t see that delicious recipe yet.
 Pork loin is so great for an easy weeknight meal that I always have one in my fridge ready to go.
 The soup I made shows just how versatile a cut it is (and the fact that it’s so lean is just a bonus), but this bacon-wrapped pork loin?
 This is my favorite so far.